CMSgov/bluebutton-site-static/_pages/developers.md

 ---

-## FHIR Implementation Guide
+## Blue Button 2.0 Implementation Guide

-The Blue Button team have created a Blue Button 2.0 FHIR Implementation Guide (BB2IG).
+The Blue Button team have created a Blue Button 2.0 Implementation Guide (BB2IG).
-You can access the guide here: [Blue Button 2.0 FHIR Implementation Guide](/assets/ig/index.html).
+You can access the guide here: [Blue Button 2.0 Implementation Guide](/assets/ig/index.html).

 The BB2IG features nine profiles in this version of the guide: